 Outside of research, I occasionally mentor undergraduate students on their journey toward postgraduate study through the STARS and UC LEADS programs.
 In the past I have also worked with the IDEA Scholars program and with high school outreach through the CRG.

 …takes place in the space of nonlocal operators and variable order dynamics.
-My interests include identification, control, and stability; nonlinear/nonconvex optimization; and fluid mechanical systems.
+My interests include identification, control, and stability; nonlinear/nonconvex optimization; and condensed matter systems.

 Currently, my research efforts are directed toward the development of efficient numerical methods for the solution of variable order differential equations and the description of anomalous electromagnetic dispersion dynamics using generalized variable order models.